mdominguezd/RnSurvey_Bogota_DataAnalysis/.ipynb_checkpoints/README-checkpoint.md

 ## Multivariate analysis code (Multivariate analysis.ipynb)

-This Jupyter notebbok uses the information of the RAW RC data (Dependent variable) and the independent variables to fit two regression models.
+This Jupyter notebbok uses the information of the RAW RC data (Dependent variable) and the independent variables to fit one log-linear regression model.
 </br>
-Subsequently, this notebook uses the data of Bogotá's cadastre to apply the two regression models on all the houses with information of he independent variables.
+Subsequently, this notebook uses the data of Bogotá's cadastre to apply the regression model on all the houses with information of the independent variables.
 These results were mapped later using `ArcGIS`.